 At one point Gordon considers taking one of the Xen aliens to a taxidermist, thinking he would tell them that he doesn't know what it is and that he'll just say he got while out hunting.
 Then he realizes that what he's doing is sort of like hunting, and that he really doesn't know what the aliens are.

-Mind Screw: The ladder in the elevator shaft in Episode 11.
+Mind Screw: The ladder in the elevator shaft in episode 11.

 "Why do you have a ladder in an elevator shaft?
 To fix the elevator!
 How do you get to the ladder?
 You take the elevator that doesn't work!
 Who thought this one up?!?"

-Mook Chivalry: The marines usually either avert this or play it straight, due to the schizophrenic AI of Half-Life.
+Mook Chivalry: The soldiers usually either avert this or play it straight, due to the schizophrenic AI of Half-Life.
 On one hand, they politely run around corners after they just saw their partners get shot doing the same thing, but on the other, they do things like throw grenades and aim for the head.

-No Good Deed Goes Unpunished: In episode forty one, Freeman has this opinion about a scientist who got shot in the leg by a soldier while helping Gordon escape the building:
+No Good Deed Goes Unpunished: In episode forty-one, Freeman has this opinion about a scientist who got shot in the leg by a soldier while helping Gordon escape the building:

 Gordon: That's irony for you.
 He's the only person in this whole building who's been even remotely helpful, and now he's probably going to go get himself killed.